datanav/docs/configuration.rst

      - The URL of the ``JSON`` data to load.
 Note that the data must conform to the :doc:`JSON Pull Protocol <json-pull>`.
      -
      - Yes

+   * - ``supports_signalling`` (experimental)
+     - Boolean
+     - Flag used to enable signalling support in json sources reading from sesam datasets via the REST API.
+If enabled, a HTTP request will be issued from the upstream Sesam installation to a special endpoint in the receiving Sesam service each time the source dataset changes.
+This endpoint will then schedule a pipe run (it does not interrupt any already running pipes)
+     - ``false``
+     -

    * - ``page_size``
      - Integer(>=1)